 - Going long is the opposite strategy: an asset is bought expecting that its price will raise. - The millionaire example is an instance of short selling: I assumed a debt in € because I expected a depreciation of the €.
-Hence, by purchasing \$, I expected to next obtain more € for the same dollars, so that the debt could be repaid with cheaper €. - To limit market volatility, some restrictions to short selling were imposed in September 2008.
-Short selling typically triggers currency crises.
+Hence, by purchasing \$, I expected to obtain next more € for the same dollars, so that the debt could be repaid with cheaper €. - To limit market volatility, some restrictions to short selling were imposed in September 2008.
+Short selling is capable of triggering currency crises.